-I manage online operations for Heritage Action.
-Last year, we launched the Sentinel Program for elite conservative activists.
-Sentinel has been a resounding success, but the Sentinel area of our site was difficult to find and use.
+In 2013, I managed online operations for Heritage Action.
+The year before, in 2012, we launched the Sentinel Program for their conservative activists.
+Sentinel had been a resounding success, but the first version of the Sentinel website was difficult to find and to use.

 We worked with designer Michael Garvey to rethink how the pages should be laid out.
 He did a great job of matching the design to the needs of our Sentinels.

 The project had strong visual and behavioral results because we started with the needs of the customer, conservative activists participating in the Sentinel Program.

 The old homepage held a lot of marketing copy about the program and a static call to action:

 The new design added a simple navigation bar along the right side, and calls to action within short form copy in the main area:

 The old status check page was heavy on copy and lacked a strong visual cue of what the page is for:

 The new status check page carried the /sentinel navigation bar and has a strong visual call to action:

 Our talented web developer Andre Fredette implemented the new designs.